PoseVLA: Universal Pose Pretraining for Generalizable Vision-Language-Action Policies

 \section{Related Work}

-\textbf{Vision-Language Models for 3D Grounding} Recently, an increasing number of approaches have sought to extend general-purpose VLMs for 3D understanding \cite{guo2025seed1, qwen3vl2025, team2025gemini, yang2025visual, cho2024language, xu2024vlm}.
+\textbf{Vision-Language Models for 3D Grounding} Growing efforts extend VLMs to 3D understanding \cite{guo2025seed1, qwen3vl2025, team2025gemini, yang2025visual, cho2024language, xu2024vlm,team2026hy}, as spatial grounding is crucial for robotic manipulation~\cite{lin2022sar,lin2023pourit,wen2024foundationpose, huang2025cap,zhang2024omni6dpose, lin2022know, wen2022catgrasp}.
+Unlike earlier language conditioned pipelines that sequentially detect and estimate poses~\cite{sun2023language,fu2024lanpose,cheang2022learning}, VLMs provide the distinct advantage of direct, open vocabulary 3D grounding.
 Several methods focus specifically on bridging the gap between vision-language reasoning and 3D geometric tasks.
 For instance, SpatialLM \cite{mao2025spatiallm} performs 3D grounding from point clouds to generate 3D bounding boxes, although it is limited to a small number of object categories.
 Spatial-Reasoner \cite{ma2025spatialreasoner} estimates object positions and orientations as intermediate outputs to enhance spatial awareness, while the concurrent N3D-VLA \cite{wang2025n3d} utilizes a massive depth-lifted dataset to enable 3D localization via bounding boxes, yet lacks explicit orientation modeling.
 Unlike previous methods, Pose-VLA utilizes pose tokens to unify object poses and motion trajectories within a shared representation.
 This enables joint pre-training on heterogeneous 3D datasets and robotic demonstrations, while incorporating camera rays and depth as spatial priors to provide the additional geometric awareness for 3D grounding and robotic manipulation.